Parcel Delivery Management Services, from The Whistl Group visit parcels website

-Whistl has conducted a study of the UK population, to understand customer views on contact centres, to prepare this guide on how your businesses can create a strong contact centre.
+Whistl has studied the UK population to understand customer views on contact centres and provide guidance on how your businesses can create a strong customer experience.

 Customer service is vital to your business and can underpin your company’s reputation.
-Understanding how to support and help your customers can be most easily appreciated by reviewing each available contact option your customers have, with your business.
+Understanding how to support your customers begins with reviewing the effectiveness of each contact option they have with your business.

-Contact centres are often the first point of contact for your customers’ interactions and by knowing more about your customer’s expectations could help shape your customer service offering.
+Contact centres are often the first point of contact for your customers’ interactions, and knowing more about your customer’s expectations could help shape your customer service offering.

-Our research-based study gives an insight into what the UK's preferences are for contact centres, allowing more businesses to tailor their offering to meet the expectations of their customer base, increase customer loyalty and avoid losing customers to your competitors.
+Our research-based study gives insight into the UK's preferences for contact centres, allowing more businesses to tailor their offering to meet the expectations of their customer base, increase customer loyalty, and avoid losing customers to competitors.

-Browse our research guide index below to read more on sections that interest your business, or download the entire gudie or our fact sheet to share with your team.
+Browse our research guide index below to read more about sections that interest your business.
+You can also download the entire guide or our fact sheet to share with your team.

 • Who are your customers?